micro-os-plus/web-jekyll/pages/user-manual/threads.md

 The idle thread manages a list of threads terminated and waiting to be destroyed.
 The `thread::exit()` call links the terminating thread to this list, since it cannot destroy the thread while still running on the thread stack.

-When the idle is resumed, it first checks this list, and, if any threads are present, they are fully destroyed and possibly the stack space is deallocated.
+When the idle thread is resumed, it first checks this list, and, if any threads are present, they are fully destroyed and possibly the stack space is deallocated.

 When the idle thread has nothing else to do, it places the CPU into sleep, and waits for the next interrupt (the Cortex-M devices use the **Wait For Interrupt - WFI** instruction for this).